Back

 By turning data & feedback to insight & actionable items, I define the problem and the team agreed on a flawed onboarding flow would be catastrophic for product's user traction.

-Previous onboarding flow in the MVP release was
+Previous onboarding flow in the MVP

 📜